ArtskydJ/comicsrss.com/README.md

 ### How the site generator works

 The site generator finds the temporary files made by the scrapers.
 Each temporary file is a JSON array of objects.
 These arrays are concatenated into one big list of comics, each with their list of daily comic strips.
-The generator uses templates to generate an `index.html file`, `preview/{comic}.html` files, `rss/{comic}.rss` files, and some other files.
+The generator uses templates to generate an `index.html file`, and `rss/{comic}.rss` files.

-When these updated/new files are committed and pushed to this repository, they will be hosted on gh-pages, which is how you view the site today.
+When these updated/new files are committed and pushed to this repository, they get hosted on gh-pages, which is how you view the site today.

 ### Install for yourself

-I have a linux server with a cron job that runs `node _generator/bin.js scrape generate` each hour.
+I have a linux server with a cron job that runs `sh _generator/generate-and-push.sh` each hour.

-To do the same, run the following on a linux machine:
+To do the same, run this on linux or macOS:

 ```sh
 curl https://www.comicsrss.com/install.sh | sh